tsedio/tsed/docs/docs/model.md

 ### LabelledAs <Badge text="7.85.0+"/>

 The @@LabelledAs@@ decorator is used to set a label to decorated property.

 This label will be used to generate a reference for the schema related to the decorated property.
+This is particularly useful when:

+- You want to create reusable schema components
+- You need to maintain consistent schema references across your API
+- You want to improve the readability of your generated swagger.json

 ```typescript
 import {LabelledAs} from "@tsed/schema";